Finding a Venue You’ll Want to Come Back Toby MIT Endicott House

 Is the venue of your choice suitable for everyone, particularly individuals with special needs, are they able to access the structure and its facilities?
-The question shows the importance of not only being conversant with your attendees, but also with their needs and wants.
+These questions show the importance of not only being conversant with your attendees, but also with their needs and wants.
 In most cases, it’s hard to tell who your attendees will be, but you can revise previous events held by your organization to have a clear picture.

 Capacity and Ease